junguler/m3u-audiobooks/README.md

 ## The bash script
 this script relies on gnu core utils and the lynx web browser, if you are on linux or mac you already have access to gnu core utils and installing lynx is as easy of finding it in your package manager

-on windows i recommend using cygwin, msys2 or wsl/2, cygwing has lynx packaged and there are windows binaries out them for other platforms
+on windows i recommend using cygwin, msys2 or wsl/2, cygwing has lynx packaged and there are windows binaries out there for other platforms

 <details>
   <summary>click me to read</summary>